cargo-generate/cargo-generate/README.md

 ## Include / Exclude

-Templates support a `.gen.toml`, with a "template" section that allows you to configure the files that will be processed by `cargo-generate`.
+Templates support a `cargo-generate.toml`, with a "template" section that allows you to configure the files that will be processed by `cargo-generate`.
 The behavior mirrors Cargo's Include / Exclude functionality, which is [documented here](https://doc.rust-lang.org/cargo/reference/manifest.html#the-exclude-and-include-fields-optional)

 ```toml